-In exchange for sharing your time, skills and culture you receive a place to sleep, food and a wealth of cultural experience which you could not get from the guidebooks.
+By being a Workaway volunteer and sharing your time, skills and culture you receive a place to sleep, food and a wealth of cultural experience which you could not get from the guidebooks.

-A wise philosopher Jessie J once said, “it’s not about the money, money, money” and allowing free accommodation and food is a benefit of Workaway, but it should not be your only incentive to join.
+A wise philosopher Jessie J once said, “it’s not about the money, money, money” and allowing free accommodation in exchange for work and is an obvious benefit of Workaway, but it should not be your only incentive to join.

 - Our dream was to run an olive farm.
-We had romantic visions of living on the Cretan coast and thanks to Workaway we were able to do this and realise farm life is not for us but the Greek food so is.
+We had romantic visions of living on the Cretan coast and thanks to Workaway we were able to do this and realise farm life is not for us, but the Greek food so is.

 - It allowed us to practise our language skills, inspiring us to learn new languages as well as teaching English to others.